mc-wiki/minecraft-mod-heywiki/README.md

 - The keybind to open the wiki page: default is H
 - Reach distance: default is 5.2 blocks (same as creative mode reach)
 - Whether you are allowed to look up fluid: default is false
+- Whether to add a tooltip to items in the inventory that can be looked up: default is true.

 ### Commands